CEREAL BOXES – What started it all!

 Our classic cereal box bracelet creates jobs for :

-We use over 400 cereal boxes per day, so we are in constant need of more!
+We go through over 400 boxes per day so we are in constant need of more!
 Here’s how you can help:

 Collect colorful Cereal Boxes that are 10 to 13 inches tall (without flaps)